elhsmart/TelegramAlertBot/README.md

     3. DEBUG env variable introduced.
 If it present and == true - all messages will be sent only to developer.

         Debug launch command: `DEBUG=true php Daemon.php`

+    4. Timeout variables for alerts and mentions introduced.

+    5. Fixed failed count in reports.